 Luis Guzman

-He focused on his acting career and started taking acting lessons, later describing himself as a "dull knife like there's a tool, but it needs to be sharpened".
-As a result, the 90s turned out to be very fruitful for him in terms of new roles.
+He threw himself into his acting career and started taking lessons, later describing himself as "a dull knife—like, there's a tool, but it needs to be sharpened."
+The result?
+The '90s proved incredibly fruitful for his career.

 He starred as a detective in the drama "Q&A" with Nick Nolte and Timothy Hutton, appeared in the comedy action movie "The Hard Way" and the horror movie "Innocent Blood".
 In addition, he worked on the movie "Magnolia".